while2/while2.github.io/_posts/2014-09-09-exemplar-based-completion.md

 Exemplar-based methods use patches to find similar contents in the same image, and fill the missing regions with these contents.
 A higher level features can be expressed by patches, so it works fine for larger holes.

 <a name="bungee"/>
-Following is a result from my implementation of an exemplar-based method based on [statistics of offsets][^8]:
+Following is a result of my implementation of an exemplar-based method based on TPAMI'14 paper[^8], the image is from another paper[^1].

 |![Input](/images/completion/bungee.jpg)|![Mask](/images/completion/bungee-mask.png)|![Result](/images/completion/bungee-result.png)|![Shift-Map](/images/completion/bungee-label.png)|
 | :---: | :--: | :----: | :-------: |
 | Input | Mask | Result | Shift-Map |

-Although patch is a higher level feature than pixel (almost the same level as SIFT if you count the bits), it's still not enough for complex contents because it doesn't contain any semantics information.
+Although patch is a higher level feature than pixel (almost the same level as SIFT if you count the bits), it's still not enough for complex contents because it doesn't contain any semantic information.
 Some artifacts are just not artifacts until you put them in a view of semantics.
 In other words, the computer would think he works perfectly fine unless he can understand the object he's dealing with.

 For example the bungee result contains some repeated patterns on plants, which is weird for human.
 While the algorithm does not understand this, he took the repeating of the roof as an evidence that this area has a horizontal structure, which is true.
-But how could he know that the structure should not affect natural objects as plants.
+But how could he know that the structure belongs to the man-made roof instead of the natural plants?
+He just cannot tell without any higher knowledges.

 Thus some problems are just impossible to solve in the patch level.
 That's why I'd say the further study of image completion must be on semantics.
 But that's the future story, while this post focused on the patch based methods.